SchneiderInfosystems/FB4D/README.md

 This log informs about interface changes and significant library enhancements that need the attention of users of this library.

+- April 2025: _Gemini AI_: Add support for system instructions and modality request for text, image and audio
 - March 2025: Add authentication by using Google Accounts.
 The _DemoFB4D_ App demonstrates the functionality after setting up the Firebase Project for using this auth provider.
 Check the wiki for details.
 - October 2024: _GeminiAI_ service added, a new tab in the _DemoFB4D_ App demonstrates the functionality;
 - August 2024: Refactoring and many improvements in _DemoFB4D_ App;